Remote Desktop Protocol

 Remote Desktop Protocol (RDP) is a proprietary protocol developed by Microsoft Corporation which provides a user with a graphical interface to connect to another computer over a network connection.
 The user employs RDP client software for this purpose, while the other computer must run RDP server software.

-Several clients exist for most versions of Microsoft Windows (including Windows Mobile but the support has ended), Linux (for example FreeRDP, Krdc, Remmina, Vinagre or rdesktop), Unix, macOS, iOS, Android, and other operating systems.
+Several clients exist for most versions of Microsoft Windows (including Windows Mobile but the support has ended), Linux (for example Remmina, Vinagre or rdesktop), Unix, macOS, iOS, Android, and other operating systems.
 RDP servers are built into the server and professional editions of Windows operating systems but not home editions; an RDP server for Unix and OS X also exists (for example xrdp).
 By default, the server listens on TCP port 3389 and UDP port 3389.

 Microsoft currently refers to their official RDP client software as Remote Desktop Connection, formerly "Terminal Services Client".

 The protocol is an extension of the ITU-T T.128 application sharing protocol.
 Microsoft makes some specifications public on their website.